lerouxb/nodeintro/README.md

 ### config.json

 The secret key that allows you to act as the speaker, the hostname and port.
-<br>**REMEMBER TO EDIT THIS BEFORE RUNNING BUILD.JS.**
+Make a copy of config.js.example and edit it, then run `node build`, then `node app`.
+To become the speaker, run `document.cookie = "key=KEY";` in a terminal and reload.
+(KEY is the key you set in config.json)

 ### build.js

-Use [node-markdown](https://github.com/andris9/node-markdown) to convert slides.md to html and then replace {{slides}} in template.html with that and save to index.html.
+Use [node-markdown](https://github.com/andris9/node-markdown) to convert slides.md to html and then replace {{slides}}, {{host}} and {{port}} in template.html with that and save to index.html.
 Run it with `node build`.

 ### index.html